alphagov/accessibility-guidance/source/documentation/index.md

 The new requirements will apply to public sector bodies.

-Some organisations and types of content do not need to meet the new standards.
+Some organisations and types of content do not need to meet the new Regulations.
+However, the requirements of the Equality Act 2010 still remain and require services provided by Public Sector Bodies excluded from these regulations to not discriminate against people with disabilities.

 ### If the requirements place a disproportionate burden
 You’ll need to assess what steps you need to take to make your website or app meet the new standards, if it does not already.